 Favicons are those little icons you see in your browser tabs.
-When you have lots of open tabs in your browser it helps you recognize and find the page you were looking for or working on.
-Those favicons are important for your branding, even more so, because Google recently decided to add them to the mobile search results.
-So, let’s take a closer look at favicons and your branding here!
+When you have lots of open tabs in your browser it helps you recognize and find the page you were looking for.
+They are important for your branding, even more so, because Google recently decided to add them to the mobile search results.
+So, let’s take a closer look at those little icons and your branding here!

 What is a favicon?

 Not too long ago, you would only see those little icons, called favicons, in your browser tabs:

 Which would help you find the tab you need when you had many open tabs in your browser.
-But, for some time now, Google shows those favicons in their mobile search results too.
+But, for some time now, Google shows them in their mobile search results too.
 And, as we speak, Google is rolling it out for desktop too.

-If your favicon represents a trustworthy brand, you can help people recognize it through this little icon, so you can boost the click-through rate to your site.
+If your favicon represents a trustworthy brand, it can help people recognize your brand through this little icon, thereby boosting the click-through rate to your site.
 After all, a picture says more than a thousand words!

 Make it stand out

 You should make sure your favicon stands out, whether it’s from that long list of tabs or the search results.
 Check if it matches your logo and website well.
-Especially, when you are not one of the big brands, you want people to recognize your favicon.
+Especially, when you are not one of the big brands, you want people to recognize this little icon.
 Two tips directly related to that are: